alan191006/torch_activation/ROADMAP.md

 ## Caffe2 implementation of functions

 This library is current written completely in python.
-To improve performance, a caffe2 is ideal.
+To improve performance, caffe2 is more ideal.